clearlinux/clear-linux-documentation/source/guides/network/openssh-server.rst

 Enable and configure SSH service
 ################################

-This guide describes how to set up SSH service.
+This guide describes how to set up the SSH service.

 .. contents::
    :local: